Skip to content

 Frequently Asked Questions

-The official Citrus zoning map is maintained by the local planning department.
+The official Citrus County zoning map is maintained by the local planning department.
 You can access the interactive GIS map at https://gis.citrusbocc.com/.
 ZoneWire also tracks rezoning activity discussed in council meetings.

 ZoneWire reads every council meeting in Citrus County to detect rezoning discussions, variances, and zoning amendments.
 Start a free trial to receive alerts when rezoning activity is detected.